Asturn15/Gymnastics-on-GitHub/Project 3 - MS Excel analysis/Project 3.md

 4. Adding pivot charts together with slicers - thanks to them viewing charts is much more comfortable.

+## STEP 7 - Add charts to competition sheet

-## STEP 7 - Build interactive dashoboard
+## STEP 8 - Build interactive dashoboard